Updated August 16, 2023

-- Click on Properties option from the list.
-Refer below screenshot.
+- Click on the Properties option from the list.

-- Under Type of file option, you can see the file type or extension of the file.
-Refer below screenshot.
+- Under the Type of File option, you can see the file type or extension of the file.
+Refer to the below screenshot.

 Things to Remember about Excel File Formats

-- All file format doesn’t support all the features of excel like formulas etc, then it will display an alert message box.
+- If any file format doesn’t support all the features of Excel, like formulas, etc., then it will display an alert message box.

 - Then you can change the file format again.

 This has been a guide to Extensions of Excel.
-Here we discuss how to Change the Excel file format or Extension along with its practical examples.
+Here we discuss how to Change the Excel file format or Extension and its practical examples.
 You can also go through our other suggested articles –